ThomaseLucas/Learning-Data-Structures/Lessons/1-stacks.md

 ### 3.5 Using Count

 This returns the "height" or amount of elements within a given stack (how many books are stacked on top of one another).
 This returns an integer, so you could use it in many different ways.
+Count is actually just a variable within the object, specifically made to count how many elements are in a stack, hence why the complexity is O(1), you're just getting a variable.
 It looks like this:

 ```csharp
 int size_of_stack = stack.Count;